Danny Wolfe: Murder spree

 Wolfe kicked in the door and shot Jesse Obey who was sitting on a couch.
-The bullet went though Obey's head and knocked out half of his teeth.
+The bullet went through Obey's head and knocked out half of his teeth.
 Wofle then killed Michael Itittakoose who had come out from the bedroom to see what the noise was all about.
 Another present, Cordell Keepness, recalled: "I got shot in my right forearm and my left hand and my side.
 I just felt my arms getting hit.
 I just fell after that.
 I just fell on the bed and then rolled over and fell on the ground".
 The owner of the house, Christina Cook, picked up the telephone and someone was heard to shout: "Shoot the old lady, she's calling the cops!"
 As Wolfe aimed his rifle at her, Cook's husband, Marvin Arnault threw himself into the line of the fire to save his wife.
 As Arnault lay bleeding atop of his wife, he told her "I love you, eh, Chris?"
 Cook asked him "are you hurt, Marvin?'
 He answered by saying "I think so" and then died of blood loss.